What is Affinity software?

 Performance:

--Affinity Designer: Generally praised for its fast performance, even on lower spec machines.
-It doesn’t have the same system requirements as Illustrator, making it accessible to users with older computers.
+-Affinity: Generally praised for its fast performance, even on lower spec machines.
+It doesn’t have the same system requirements as Adobe, making it accessible to users with older computers.

 File compatibility:

--Affinity Designer: Although Affinity’s file format is proprietary (.afdesign), it can export to many industry-standard formats (SVG, EPS, PDF).
-It can even import editable Adobe files such as AI and PSF (=Adobe Illustrator and Photoshop files).
+-Affinity: Although Affinity’s file format is proprietary, it can export to many industry-standard formats (SVG, EPS, PDF).
+It can even import editable Adobe files such as AI and PSD (=Adobe Illustrator and Photoshop files).

-Adobe Illustrator files can be edited in Affinity Designer.
-If you have Adobe Illustrator files, you can edit them in Affinity Designer.
+Adobe files can be edited in Affinity .
+If you have Adobe files, you can edit them in Affinity \.

 Learning curve: